Hiring Developers for a Startup: Actionable Tips

 Which Startups Need Software Developers?

-Is there a single right way to hire developers for a startup?
+Is there a single right way to hire developers for startup teams?
 Evidently, there isn't.
 And we won't go far into details, explaining the obvious: startups differ from one another.

 The necessity of forming a development team and how versatile it should be is generally based on the startup's field, niche, or product.
 Is it a non-tech product?
 Or is it a tech startup building an application, communication platform, or maybe a SaaS solution?
-The technology behind each will vary, predetermining the required talent to create it.
+The technology behind each will vary, predetermining the required talent to create it and influencing the roles in a startup company.

 Plus, the web development team composition will also differ depending on the startup's stage.
 The thing is that the needs and goals of an early-stage startup (for instance, one that's on its way from idea initiation to MVP development) are usually distinct from startups in the growth phase (say, those who've already passed the MVP product launch phase and are searching for ways to scale it).